schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 $$f\_{Schlick} = F\_0 + (1 - F\_0)(1 - \cos\theta\_h)^5$$

-The masking-shadowing term used was the separable form of Smith for GGX (aka GTR2) with a fixed roughness of 0.25.
+The masking-shadowing term used was the separable form of Smith for GGX with a fixed roughness of 0.25.
 While the term is not the correct match for the distribution of normals as of the 2014 addendum to the 2012 course notes it looks like they were happy with the look and have not changed it.

 $$G(\theta, \alpha) = \frac{1}{\cos\theta + \sqrt{\alpha^2 + \cos\theta - \alpha^2\cos^2\theta}}$$
 $$G(\theta\_l, \theta\_v) = G(\theta\_l, 0.25) * G(\theta\_v, 0.25)$$